marktommy1/Maori-Quiz/README.txt

 This is a multi choice quiz that is a console application made using C#.
 The quiz is meant to help people learn Te Reo Maori.

+FEATURES

+Three different levels
+Has colours
+Three choices for the user to choose
+Automatic marking
+Results

 INSTALLATION

 Download and launch Visual Studio 2022.